tforest/deminfhelper/README.md

   --config_file CONFIG_FILE
-                        path to the configuration file --cpus CPUS           number of CPU threads to use --sfs                 to compute the sfs --sfs_transformed     to normalize the sfs --plot_sfs            to plot the sfs
+                        path to the configuration file --cpus CPUS           number of CPU threads to use --mask MASK           Keep only regions specified in a given BED file.
+  --sfs                 to compute the sfs --sfs_transformed     to normalize the sfs --plot_sfs            to plot the sfs